Monday, November 4, 2024

 It turns out that there could be one.
 Ever heard of spaced repetition?
 According to the New England Journal of Medicine and the American Psychological Association, confirmed by hundreds of peer-reviewed, published studies, this could be the best way to learn.

 Never heard of it?
 It’s maybe because it was never applied to legal education before.
-Medical students however, remember about three times as much information when preparing for their medical exams if they use space repetition
+Medical students however, remember about three times as much information when preparing for their medical exams if they use space repetition.

 So how does it work?